zakcroft/zakcroft.github.io/posts/advanced-retrieval-augmented-generation-techniques.md

 Focuses on assessing each part of the RAG system separately, particularly retrieval accuracy and relevance.

 **End-to-End Evaluation:**
-End-to-End Evaluation: Examines the entire RAG system, including the final response’s correctness and relevance.
+End-to-End Evaluation examines the entire RAG system, including the final response’s correctness and relevance.
 Best to start with to see how your whole pipeline is fairing.

 **Create Ground Truth Datasets:**
 This involves generating question-context pairs, either manually or synthetically.
 These will me ground truths that are specifically designed for testing and assessing the performance of the RAG system.